Essential Features Of GED Centers

 How Can you Select a GED Test Center

-The GED centers are controlled examination environments similar to the examination environment in a high school.
-Since GED policies differ from state to state, the rules of your chosen GED centre could be marginally different from the rules of other GED centers.
+These centers are controlled examination environments similar to the examination environment in a high school.
+Since the policies differ from state to state, the rules of the test center that you have chosen could be marginally different from the rules of other centers.
 Students are subject to normal security measures.
 You are not allowed to carry your own calculators but are provided with calculators by your test center as and when you are permitted to use them in the test.
 All five tests could be conducted within the same day or they could be conducted separately over a period of two or more days depending on your test center.
-Breaks during the test are also subject to the individual policies of the GED centers.
+Breaks during the test are also subject to the individual policies of the centers.
 Up to 25 editions of the paper may be circulated during a single examination so as to counter cheating practices.

 Finding a Test Center: